 Designated Reporting Periods

 GST and QST registrants can request that certain reporting periods in a fiscal year be designated reporting periods, that is, periods for which they will not be required to file a return.
-To make this request, the tax that was collected or collectible and the adjustments to the net tax calculated must total $1,000 or less for the reporting period(s) concerned.
+To make this request, the total tax that was collected or collectible and the total adjustments to the net tax calculated must be $1,000 or less for the reporting period(s) concerned.
 Amounts of tax pertaining to a designated period must be reported on the return for the following period.

 Designated reporting periods can be useful for persons that operate a seasonal or part-time business, or for non-residents that carry on commercial activities in Canada (or in Québec, for QST purposes) for a short time each year.
 Designated reporting periods are granted only if the registrant has fulfilled all obligations to the Canada Revenue Agency and Revenu Québec.